Skip to main content

 What will be found:

-• Standard selectors from 35+ providers in the catalog
+• Common selectors from the providers in the catalog

 • Generic selectors (default, dkim, mail, s1, selector1, etc.)